Animal

 wings off, put

-down and said
+it down and

-"now let's see
+let's see you

-you fly" was
+fly" was not

-not showing
+showing the

-the kind of
+kind of

 attitude we